mmunhall/fp-in-scala/src/main/resources/Ch5.md

 * lazy keyword delays evaluation until the result is needed, then caches the result so evaluation happens only once.
 * stream ~= lazy list
 * forced == invoked
+* The point of laziness is to separate the description of an expression from its evaluation.

 Question for group
 ------------------